-Learn about three major advances in treating severe low blood sugar (hypoglycemia)
+Learn about three major advances in treating severe low blood sugar (severe hypoglycemia)

-The risk of severe low blood sugar can feel overwhelming for anyone with diabetes.
-Also known as severe hypoglycemia, these lows occur when blood glucose drops below a certain level, causing physical and mental changes that can include headache, fatigue, seizures and even loss of consciousness.
+The risk of severe low blood sugar can feel overwhelming for anyone with diabetes using insulin or other diabetes medications known to cause low blood sugar.
+Also known as severe hypoglycemia, these lows occur when blood sugar drops below a certain level, causing physical and mental changes that can include headache, fatigue, seizures and even loss of consciousness.
 While hypoglycemia can be treated by eating sugar or a sugar-sweetened product, a severe low requires faster medical treatment — typically with a glucagon injection.

 It’s important for diabetes patients, their caretakers and the individuals involved in their day-to-day life to know the signs of severe hypoglycemia — so it can be quickly treated.
 A medication called glucagon is a potentially life-saving tool for correcting these severe lows.

 Who is at risk of a severe low?

 For patients with diabetes, those with type 1 diabetes are three times as likely to experience hypoglycemia than those with type 2 diabetes.
 You may be at risk of a severe low if you:

 - Have insulin pump problems

 - Are more sensitive to insulin